-Physical therapy equipment is used to promote recovery, improve mobility, and maintain overall health.
-While attending one or multiple physical therapy sessions a week is helpful, it may not be enough to help you reach your goals.
-Therefore, it’s important to have your own physical therapy tools that you can use at home.
+Physical therapy equipment is used to promote recovery, improve mobility, increase strength, and maintain overall health.
+While attending one or multiple physical therapy sessions a week is beneficial, it may not be enough to help you reach your goals.
+Therefore, it may be helpful to have your own physical therapy tools that you can use at home to reinforce or supplement what you are doing in rehab.

-Finding the proper physical therapy equipment can be challenging and time-consuming.
+Finding the proper physical therapy equipment can be challenging and time-consuming, especially when the options are virtually endless.
 To help you find the right equipment for your needs, we’ve gathered some of the most popular physical therapy tools in this article.
+While some may be designed for a specific purpose, many are versatile and can be used for a variety of goals.

-However, it can be difficult for individuals to engage in physical therapy when insurance doesn’t cover frequent sessions.
+However, it can be difficult for individuals to engage in physical therapy when insurance doesn’t cover frequent sessions, or when exercises done in rehab cannot be repeated at home due to lack of equipment.
 Other factors can also interfere with outpatient physical therapy, such as lack of transportation.

 Most Popular Physical Therapy Tools

 Your therapist is an essential resource for guidance on which exercises and physical therapy tools are right for you.
-They may suggest searching for tools similar to what you use in the clinic.
+They may suggest searching for tools similar to what you use in the clinic so that you can continue working on certain exercises or activities at home.

 To help supplement your therapist’s advice, you can browse through this roundup of the most helpful physical therapy equipment that you can use at home.
 We’ll start with the most popular items and then dig into neurological- and strength-specific tools later down the list.